liamzdenek/ferment-ai/memory-bank/activeContext.md

 4. **Serialization Format**: What's the most efficient format for serializing the journal state?
 Should we use JSON, a binary format like Protocol Buffers or MessagePack, or something else?

 5. **Performance Optimization**: How can we optimize the performance of the system, especially for large journals with many entities and components?

+6. **Hook System Limitations**: What are the limitations of the hook-based approach for system state management?
+How can we address these limitations?

+7. **Event Contract Evolution**: How should we handle changes to the event contract over time?
+Should we version events, or should we have a more flexible schema?

 ## Commands